jgoldfar/SPSBase.jl/README.md

 # README #

-SPS.jl is a user-friendly and fast employee scheduling solver written in Julia.
+SPSBase.jl defines the base constructs for SPS.jl, a user-friendly and fast employee scheduling solver written in Julia.

 Version: v0.0